-The hydration of hydrophobic and amphiphilic solutes was studied through molecular dynamics, aiming at gaining insight on the singular behavior of water, concerning entropic convergence and the hydrophobic zero entropy, T_s , also observed upon protein denaturation.
-Our results show that the difference between the T_s of hydrophobic and amphiphilic solutes is associated with solute-water interactions, namely, electrostatic interactions.
-Further, the reversal of the solute-size dependence of ΔS{hyd} , above the entropic convergence temperature, is closely associated with a higher rate of dehydration of larger solutes, influencing both, solute-water and water-water interactions.
-Remarkably, the ΔS{hyd} , normalized by the SASA, shows a nearly solute size independence, for hydrocarbons, below and above T_s .
-For amphiphilic solutes, ΔS{hyd} /SASA, does not exhibit a similar behavior because of long- range electrostatic interactions, much less sensible to the SASA.
+The hydration of hydrophobic and amphiphilic solutes was studied through molecular dynamics, aiming at gaining insight on the singular behavior of water, concerning hydrophobic zero entropy, T_S , and entropic convergence, also observed upon protein denaturation.
+Our results show that the difference between the T_S of hydrophobic (aliphatic and aromatic hydrocarbons) and amphiphilic solutes is associated with solute-water interactions, namely, electrostatic interactions.
+Further, the reversal of the solute-size dependence of $\Delta S{\rm hyd}$, above the entropic convergence temperature, seems to be closely associated with a higher rate of dehydration of larger solutes, influencing both, solute-water and water-water interactions.
+Remarkably, $\Delta S{\rm hyd}$, normalized by the SASA, shows a nearly solute size independence, for hydrocarbons, below and above T_S .
+For amphiphilic solutes, $\Delta S{\rm hyd}/{\rm SASA}$, does not exhibit a similar behavior because of long- range electrostatic interactions, much less sensible to the SASA.
 We also show that the tetrahedral enhancement of water next to hydrophobic groups is already encoded in neat water populations lacking interstitial waters, and that this is lost at high temperatures, both in pure water and next to hydrophobic solutes.

-The source of the differences between Kauzmann's "hydrocarbon model" on protein denaturation and hydrophobic hydration, regarding the zero entropy and enthalpy temperatures, is also discussed, with relatively large amphiphilic (e.g. neopentanol) and polycyclic aromatic hydrocarbons displaying a more similar behavior to globular proteins, than aliphatic hydrocarbons or small amphiphilic molecules.
-This is consistent with the fact that the core of globular proteins is not exclusively populated by aliphatic residues.
+The source of the differences between Kauzmann's "hydrocarbon model" on protein denaturation and hydrophobic hydration, regarding the zero entropy and enthalpy temperatures, is also discussed, with relatively large amphiphilic (e.g. neopentanol) and polycyclic aromatic hydrocarbons, displaying a more similar behavior to globular proteins, than aliphatic hydrocarbons or small amphiphilic molecules.
+This result is consistent with the fact that the core of globular proteins is not exclusively populated by aliphatic residues.